More SEWP for you! - An online chat with NASA’s program manager

 NASA anticipates a 10 percent increase in sales under SEWP for 2018, and even more growth in 2019.
 SEWP also plans to increase its contracting support staff by as much as 25 percent to deal with that sales growth.

-During the chat, participants asked questions live or submit them in advance by emailing moderator, Executive Editor Jason Miller.
+During the chat, participants asked questions live or submitted them in advance by emailing moderator, Executive Editor Jason Miller.

 GUEST BIOGRAPHY: